decentraland/adr/docs/ADR-49-signed-fetch-v2.md

 > Optional

-To sign other headers not listed previously Users can include them usign `X-Identity-Headers`, which is a list separated by semicolon.
-If this header all extra headers listed *MUST* be included in the sign as well in the same order they were listed
+To sign other headers not listed previously Users can include them using `X-Identity-Headers`, which is a list separated by semicolons.
+If this header is present, all extra headers listed *MUST* be included in the signature as well in the same order they were listed

 ```ts
   ExtraHeaders = "x-identity-headers:" +